List of A.T.O.M. characters: Lioness

-Catalina "Lioness" Leone (voiced by Alli Mauzey) is the youngest on the team at the age of seventeen.
-She is a talented Pardo-Brazilian songwriter and singer who practices capoeira.
+Catalina "Lioness" Leone (voiced by Alli Mauzey) is the youngest on the team at the age of eighteen.
+She is a talented Brazilian songwriter and singer who practices capoeira.
 Her agility and athletic ability make her a very effective fighter.
 She can hold her own in battle and has exhibited more courage than the others, mainly Hawk and Shark.

 Like Axel, Lioness thrives on challenge and will push her body to its limits.
 Lioness had two fears, Paine's powers and public speaking, both of which she eventually overcame.
 She grew up with four brothers, named: Alexander, Antonio, Edvardo, and Fernando.
 So she understands how guys think and act.
 Lioness' father, Rico Leone, known as Thrash, is a rockstar and comes to visit her in one episode.
 She has a crush on Axel and is jealous of Magness when she flirts with him.
 While deep down Lioness does not hate Hawk, she is probably the least tolerant of his boisterous ego.
 She is also part of a group of capoeira performers in her off time.

 Lioness has fought and defeated Spydah on numerous occasions during Season 1.
 She also has developed a tense rivalry with Paine's daughter Magness because while she tried to take Team Alpha out at her father's orders by pretending to be a medical professional, Magness targeted Lioness by using her leg injury to gaslight her and diminish her abilities.
 Magness later infiltrates in Rico Leone's band as their manager, using touring as a cover for her stealing.
 Trying to kill Axel is also a reason why Lioness doesn't like Magness.

 Lioness has brown hair and gold-green eyes.
 Her Alpha Team uniform is green and white.
 Her personalized equipment include the Tag Blaster and the MTX 9000.
 Along with her brothers, Lioness also has a cousin named Eliza, who came to visit once in the episode "Remote Control" and fancied Garrett.
 Her catchphrase is: "¡Vamos!".